 Disclaimer: AI summaries may contain errors.
 Please check the original Chicken Xacuti recipe for accurate steps.

-- Authentic Goan flavours: Chicken Xacuti is simmered with roasted spices, coconut, and chillies for a rich, traditional Goan taste.
+- Authentic Goan flavours: Chicken simmered in a spiced homemade coconut masala paste for traditional taste.

 See the recipe card at the end of the post for full ingredients, quantities, and a printable version.